 Grants and subsidies are used for their intended purposes as per the Division of Revenue Act and/or Provincial Gazettes.
 The equitable share allocation is utilised to fund the provision of free basic services to indigent households and informal areas.
-Grants and subsidies are utilised to finance 88% of the capital budget.
-Most of the capital expenditure financed from grants and subsidies are in respect of the provision of infrastructure for new serviced sites, Material Recovery Facility, upgrading of Van Breda bridge in Ceres and the construction of the Tulbagh Dam.
+Grants and subsidies are utilised to finance 64% of the capital budget.
+Most of the capital expenditure financed from grants and subsidies are in respect of the provision of infrastructure, Material Recovery Facility, upgrading of Van Breda bridge in Ceres and the construction of the Tulbagh Dam.